Sound insulation and acoustics with glass doors

 2. Directly plan borderrises

 When planning the floor plan, pay attention to the location and layout of the rooms.
-Lively rooms should not be located next to rooms where people want to relax or concentrate.
+Lively rooms should not be located next to rooms where people want to rest or concentrate.
 There must also be a sufficient number of retreat rooms for all occupants.
-The typical time and type of use of the adjacent rooms must also be suitable.
+The typical time and type of use of the adjoining rooms must also fit.

 3. Minimise transmission from room to room